demessiee/node-express-intro/Unit-3B.md

     2. Integration tests, load tests, and other tests are run
     3. If tests are successful, the builds can be deployed to production after a manual approval.
 Otherwise, a report of what went wrong will be sent out.
 3. Continuous Deployment Phases
-    1. In Continuous Ceployment, builds are automatically deployed to Production after passing tests in the staging environment
+    1. In Continuous Deployment, builds are automatically deployed to Production after passing tests in the staging environment

 ## Continuous Integration